 If the system is complex, it may take a long time or an unpredictable amount of time until the outputs become stable.
-To analyse these systems, create an output port whose name is "ANALYZE_FLAG".
-When an outport with this name exists, modeler_freq analyzes the system only when this output is not zero.
+To analyze these systems, connect a "data_out" module to some appropriate port and rename the "data_out" module as "ANALYZE_FLAG".
+The program modeler_freq starts analyzing the system only when "ANALYZE_FLAG" is not zero.

 E.g., if one wants to calculate transfer functions of the LIGO system, the analysis needs to be done after the field in the cavity is fully built up and is stationary.
-To calculate these transfer functions, create an output "ANALYZE_FLAG" which is 0 during the lock acquisition process, and set it to non zero when the powers of the two arms are larger than some threshold value (e.g., 95% of the full power).
-Better yet is to wait a little bit to let the field buildup fully before the flag is turned on.
+To calculate these transfer functions, create an output "ANALYZE_FLAG" which is 0 during the lock acquisition process, and set it to non zero when the power at some port is larger than some threshold value (e.g., 95% of the full power).
+Better yet is to wait a little bit to let the field build up fully before the flag is turned on.
+So, for example, with LIGO 1 parameters for the Hanford 4Km interferometer the pick-off power from beam-splitter (for the field going from beam-splitter to in-line input mirror) reaches approximately 27W at steady-state.
+So, you may connect a "power-meter" module at this port and then connect a FUNC_1X1 module at the output port of the power-meter.
+Write the following equation in the setting of the FUNC module: out0=if(in0>25,1,0).
+Finally connect a "data_out" module at the output port of the FUNC module and rename-the "data_out" as "ANALYZE FLAG".